-3.2.1.5 EFFECTIVE DATE: November 15, 1996, unless a later date is cited at the end of a section, in which case the later date is the effective date.
+3.2.1.5 EFFECTIVE DATE: October 13, 2021, unless a later date is cited at the end of a section, in which case the later date is the effective date.
+[3.2.1.5 NMAC - Rp, 3.2.1.5 NMAC 10/13/2021]

-[11/15/1996, 3.2.1.5 NMAC - Rn & A, 3 NMAC 2.1.5, 4/30/2001]

 3.2.1.6 OBJECTIVE: The objective of this part is to interpret, exemplify, implement and enforce the provisions of the Gross Receipts and Compensating Tax Act.
-[11/15/1996, 3.2.1.6 NMAC - Rn, 3 NMAC 2.1.6, 4/30/2001]
+[3.2.1.6 NMAC - Rp, 3.2.1.6 NMAC 10/13/2021]

-- 3.2.1.7 DEFINITIONS: The terms defined in 3.2.1.7 NMAC apply throughout 3.2 NMAC. - A. Benefit: A "benefit" is any consideration to either party.
-"Benefit" is not limited to profits, pecuniary gains, or any particular kind of advantage. - B. Consideration: "consideration" is any benefit, interest, gain or advantage to one party, usually the seller, or any detriment, forbearance, prejudice, inconvenience, disadvantage, loss of responsibility, act or service given, suffered, or undertaken by the other party, usually the buyer. - C. Detriment: A "detriment" is a forbearance of either party of a right which the party is entitled to exercise or any consideration flowing from either party, not limited to payment of money or transfer of property. - D. Financial corporations: - (1) A financial corporation is any corporation primarily dealing in moneyed capital and in substantial competition with commercial banks. - (2) Example 1: FC is a corporation which is primarily engaged in the following activities: - (a) buying and selling mortgages on real estate; - (b) initiating mortgages on real estate and selling these mortgages; and - (c) servicing mortgages.
-FC is a financial corporation because it is primarily dealing in moneyed capital and is in substantial competition with commercial banks. - (3) Example 2: IA is an insurance agency which, as an adjunct of its primary business, loans money to finance premiums.
-IA is not a financial corporation because it is not primarily dealing in moneyed capital and it is not in substantial competition with commercial banks. - (4) Example 3: A corporation which receives a commission on sales of money orders to its customers as an adjunct of its primary business is not a financial corporation within the meaning of Subsection C of Section 7-9-3 NMSA 1978 simply because it engages in this business activity. - (5) Example 4: A corporation which is engaged in the following activities is not a financial corporation because it is not primarily dealing in moneyed capital and is not in substantial competition with commercial banks: - (a) acting as an investment advisor to a mutual fund and others and receiving a fee for such services;
+3.2.1.7 DEFINITIONS: The terms defined in 3.2.1.7 NMAC apply throughout 3.2 NMAC.

+A. Benefit: A "benefit" is any consideration to either party.
+"Benefit" is not limited to profits, pecuniary gains, or any particular kind of advantage.

+B. Consideration: "consideration" is any benefit, interest, gain or advantage to one party, usually the seller, or any detriment, forbearance, prejudice, inconvenience, disadvantage, loss of responsibility, act or service given, suffered, or undertaken by the other party, usually the buyer.

+C. Detriment: A "detriment" is a forbearance of either party of a right which the party is entitled to exercise or any consideration flowing from either party, not limited to payment of money or transfer of property.

+D. Digital good: A "digital good" means a digital product delivered electronically, including software, music, photography, video, reading material, an application and a ringtone.
+A digital good generally takes the form of a license to use and which property is stored, conveyed, and used in a digital or electronic format.
+Digital goods are generally intangible property for purposes of the Gross Receipts and Compensating Tax Act.

+E. Financial corporations:

+(1) A financial corporation is any corporation primarily dealing in moneyed capital and in substantial competition with commercial banks.

+Example 1: FC is a corporation which is primarily engaged in the following activities:

+(a) buying and selling mortgages on real estate,

+(b) initiating mortgages on real estate and selling these mortgages, and

+(c) servicing mortgages.
+FC is a financial corporation because it is primarily dealing in moneyed capital and is in substantial competition with commercial banks.

+(3) Example 2: IA is an insurance agency which, as an adjunct of its primary business, loans money to finance premiums.
+IA is not a financial corporation because it is not primarily dealing in moneyed capital and it is not in substantial competition with commercial banks.

+(4) Example 3: A corporation which receives a commission on sales of money orders to its customers as an adjunct of its primary business is not a financial corporation within the meaning of Subsection C of Section 7-9-3 NMSA 1978 simply because it engages in this business activity.

+(5) Example 4: A corporation which is engaged in the following activities is not a financial corporation because it is not primarily dealing in moneyed capital and is not in substantial competition with commercial banks:

+(a) acting as an investment advisor to a mutual fund and others and receiving a fee for such services:

-- (b) acting as principal underwriter for the same mutual fund as in 1 above and receiving a fixed percentage of the selling price of the securities sold as a commission or fee; or - (c) issuing a weekly stock analysis report as an advisory service, receiving for this service payment in the form of subscription fees.
+(b) acting as principal underwriter for the same mutual fund as in Paragraph (2) of Subsection E of 3.2.1.7 NMAC above and receiving a fixed percentage of the selling price of the securities sold as a commission or fee; or

+(c) issuing a weekly stock analysis report as an advisory service, receiving for this service payment in the form of subscription fees.

-E. Franchise:
+F. Franchise: